BlessingBlessed/Word-Scramble-Puzzle/README.md

 ### Content

-- Instructions on how to implement word scrabmble was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on how to implement word scrabmble was taken from codewithmosh.com, geeksforgeeks.org
+-
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+-  - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media